mauro3/SimpleTraits.jl/README.md

   ([Jutho's idea](https://github.com/JuliaLang/julia/issues/10889#issuecomment-94317470))?
   In particular could it be used in such a way that it is compatible with the multiple inheritance used in Traits.jl?
+  *Now with multi-traits functions this may not be necessary anymore: the intersection of two traits can divide the types into four groups.*
+- could there be Vararg traits?
+Generally yes as there are vararg methods.
+However, in the current system it is not that easy as there are no Vararg types.
+Maybe `Tr{Tuple{X,Y,...}}` could work.